mekb-turtle/pokeget/README.md

 When I googled about similar tools while I was developing the first version of pokeget I found pokemon-colorscripts and even used it as a source for a while.
 But I continued developing pokeget because I generally had some issues with it and I thought it could be improved,

-pokemon-colorscripts has issues with its sprites with some of them appearing blurry, as well as a lack of big sprites, shiny sprites, mega forms, variants, back sprites, and generally having less options.
-Additionally, pokemon-colorscripts hasn't been updated in 6 months *at the time of writing this*.

-pokeget has already achieved feature parity with pokemon-colorscripts, and generally has more features.
+pokemon-colorscripts has issues with its sprites with some of them appearing blurry, as well as a lack of big sprites, mega forms, variants, back sprites, and generally having less options. pokeget has already achieved feature parity with pokemon-colorscripts, and generally has more features.

 Pokemon-colorscripts is still a really cool program, but pokeget does fix some of its issues.